grafana/agent/docs/sources/flow/concepts/clustering.md

 same cluster must be able to reach the same service discovery APIs and must be able to scrape the same targets.

-Target auto-distribution must be explicitly enabled on components by defining a `clustering` block, such as:
+You must explicitly enable target auto-distribution on components by defining a `clustering` block, such as:

 ```river